raspberrypilearning/temperature-log/worksheet.md

 1. Type `nano temperature_log.sh` to create a file named `temperature_log.sh` and edit it.
 If the file already exists, nano will just let you edit it.
 1. After that, you can move with the cursor and write into the file.
 1. When you have finished editing the file, press `Ctrl` + `O` to attempt to save the file.
-1. Press `Enter` to actually save the file (nano allows you to optionally change the file name before this).
+1. Press `Enter` to save the file (nano allows you to change the file name before this, should you wish to).
 1. Press `Ctrl` + `X` to exit nano.

 For more information on how to use the nano editor, please type `man nano` or see [nano's online documentation](http://www.nano-editor.org/dist/v2.2/nano.html).